arduino/docs-content/content/built-in-examples/10.arduino-isp/ArduinoISP/ArduinoISP.md

 ![](assets/MKR1000_ISP_UNO_2.jpg)

 In the above picture you see the wiring between a MKR1000 and a UNO.
 As described above, everything runs on 3.3V, taken from VCC  and GND of the MKR1000 and sent to 5V and GND of the UNO.
-The same connection could be made to the ICSP of the UNO following the pinout explained in the page.
+The same connection could be made to the ICSP of the UNO following the pinout explained on the page.
 We have used the same colors for the wires as in the other pictures to help you switch from the "old wiring" to the ICSP connector with ease.
-Please note that the MKR family of boards share the same pinout, therefore you can use any MKR board as ISP programmer.
-If you use a MKR board as ISP programmer, remember to change the line 73 of the ArduinoISP defining the actual pin used on the MKR board to Reset the target (6 in the picture above).
+Please note that the MKR family of boards share the same pinout, therefore you can use any MKR board as an ISP programmer.
+If you use a MKR board as an ISP programmer, remember to change line 73 of the ArduinoISP defining the actual pin used on the MKR board to Reset the target (6 in the picture above).

 **Note: Please do not connect to USB or power supply the boards while you set up the connections and wires.
-We also suggest that you first program the Arduino used as ISP programmer before you proceed with the wiring to the target board.**
+We also suggest that you first program the Arduino used as an ISP programmer before you proceed with the wiring to the target board.**

 ### Load the sketch

-The Arduino that you will use as programmer needs a specific sketch.
+The Arduino that you will use as a programmer needs a specific sketch.
 You find it under Examples > 11.
 ArduinoISP > ArduinoISP .

 ![](assets/LoadSketch.jpg)

 Going through the lines of the sketch you find a number of parameters that need to be set according to the target board.
 These parameters are, however, set by a specific file available for each bootloader/board supported by the Arduino Software (IDE).
 Other parameters are clearly explained by the comments and should be changed only if you know what you are doing.
-The sketch also supports three LEDs that give you a visual feedback about the programming process.
+The sketch also supports three LEDs that give you visual feedback about the programming process.

 ![](assets/Arduino_ISP_LEDSOK.jpg)

-To upload the sketch to your Arduino board - the one that you will use as the programmer - you need to select board type and port, then you can proceed as usual.
+To upload the sketch to your Arduino board - the one that you will use as the programmer - you need to select board type and port, and then you can proceed as usual.

 ### Program the bootloader

 If all the wires are set, you need to switch to the board type you want to program with the bootloader.
-This step is mandatory to select the proper bootloader code and the fuses configurations.
+This step is mandatory to select the proper bootloader code and the fuse configurations.
 The programming procedure checks the signature of the microcontroller before any writing action is taken, but many boards share the same microcontroller and each board has its own bootloader.
 The port remains the one of the ArduinoISP.

 Choose "Burn bootloader" under tools and wait  for the confirmation message in the lower part of the Arduino Software (IDE) interface.
 If you connected the LEDs you may follow the process visually.